 Throughout history, arts and culture have promoted understanding and action on issues facing our communities and the world.
 For far too long, however, we have allowed arts and culture to remain a nicety, and it is time to recognise the important role of the arts in strengthening communities, as well as the potential it has as a resource and policy tool to our beloved city of Hong Kong.

-In this report, we submit that the full potential of Hong Kong’s museums can only be unleashed under a publicly funded, autonomously managed governance model.
-We surveyed some of the most prominent and most visited public museums around the world, revealing an unmistakable trend toward the adoption of a publicly funded, autonomously managed mode of governance, often through legislation and reform.
-Examples include museums in London, Melbourne, Paris, Madrid, Amsterdam, Tokyo, Singapore and Hong Kong.
+We launched our first research report in November 2016, entitled Unleashing our museums: Reforms toward a new governance model.
+In this report, we submit that the full potential of Hong Kong’s museums can only be unleashed under a publicly funded, autonomously managed governance model, and surveyed some of the most prominent and most visited public museums around the world, revealing an unmistakable trend toward the adoption of a publicly funded, autonomously managed mode of governance, often through legislation and reform.

 Professor Chang Hsin-Kang

 Research Council Member of Our Hong Kong Foundation

 Former President-Emeritus of City University of Hong Kong

 and Chairman of Cultural and Heritage Commission of Hong Kong (2000-2003)

 Mr. Pong Chun Yee David

 Executive Director of Shiu Wing Steel Limited